gemvein/paid_up/README.md

 ## Features Setup

 Set up each `PaidUp::Feature` using the config file.
 (A config file is used rather than using records in an `ActiveRecord::Base` model because relationships cannot be created at runtime.)
 Associate the features with the corresponding plans using the `PaidUp::PlanFeatureSetting` model.
-For an example, check out the seeds files in [`spec/dummy/db/seeds/`](spec/dummy/db/seeds/)
+For an example, check out the seeds file at [`spec/dummy/db/seeds.db`](spec/dummy/db/seeds.db)

 Possible `:setting_type` values are: `boolean`, `table_rows`, `rolify_rows`.
 The latter two require that a table corresponding to the feature's `:name` value.